patrick-lai/rover-rover/README.md

 * Rover must have a landing spot, If we have invalid instruction set we will not execute it at all.
 If it has a valid landing spot but invalid instructions.. we will land it but not execute anything.

 * Casing of instruction is sensitive

+* Expect input to have landing spot and instructions for each rover.

 ### Journal